yasuda0102/AXI_interface/README.md

-# AXI Interface
+# AXI4-Lite Interface

-This repository has AXI interfaces.
-For example, AXI master interface and AXI slave interface.
+This repository has AXI4-Lite interfaces.
+For example, master and slave interfaces.